 Below we have outlined some approaches to resolving a number of the most common challenges, as well as factors to consider when planning a trial, to ensure international clinical trials are fully compliant, efficiently managed and can deliver statistically meaningful results.

-A study that looked at recruitment for multi-center RCTs funded by the Medical Research Council (MRC) and the UK Health Technology Assessment (HTA) program, found that 55% reached their target sample size between 2002 and 2008, and 30% needed an extension of time (4).
+A study that looked at recruitment for multi-center RCTs funded by the Medical Research Council (MRC) and the UK Health Technology Assessment (HTA) program, found that 55% reached their target sample size between, and 30% needed an extension of time (4).
 The use of adaptive trials designs, which allow for modifications to be made to the trial design, is one strategy that is increasingly being used to tackle this issue (4).
 Additionally, recruiting patients from multiple sites could address the problems with reaching the target power (2) and avoid having to increase the duration of the trial and associated costs.

 Each country has their own drug regulatory body with different policies on the use of medicines (1).
 Investigators will need to obtain agreements from different health authorities and manage different time frames for review and approval (3).
 Several research ethics committees from various countries may be involved in reviewing the trial protocol.
 Their findings may be conflicting, which could delay the review process and in some cases, approval for the trial could be withheld (1).